memetcircus/PitchPerfect/README.md

 * Reverse image → Reverb sound

 The **play sounds view** have been pushed onto the navigation stack.
 At the top left of the screen, clicking the navigation bar’s left button that has the title named “Record” pops the **play sounds view** off the stack and return the user to the **record sounds view**.
 Then the microphone button is presented as enabled and the stop button gets hidden.

+####Licence

+PitchPerfect created by Mehmet Akif Acar on June 20, 2015.
+Copyright © 2015 Mehmet Akif Acar, www.memetcircus.com.
+All rights reserved.